parmentelat/r2lab-obsolete/rhubarbe/README.md

 * check if selector checks for nodes validity; i.e. `iload fedora-21` does not say that I screwed up and forgot the `-i`
 * implement some way to store the logs from frisbee and imagezip somewhere
 * wait really is not talkative; even without -v we'd expect some logging...
+* is there a way to remove incomplete images under -save (both keybord interrupt and timeout..)
+* should we not log all the messages on the feedback/bus onto logger as well ?